ryanatkn/gro/src/docs/build.md

 ### cache storage

-Build cache metadata is stored at `build/.build-meta.json` alongside your build outputs.
+Build cache metadata is stored at `.gro/build.json` in Gro's internal directory.
+This location is independent of your build outputs, so the cache survives manual deletion of `build/`.
-When you run `gro clean`, the cache is deleted along with the build directory.
+When you run `gro clean`, the cache is deleted along with the `.gro/` directory.

+### dirty workspace behavior

+**The build cache only works with a clean git workspace.** If you have uncommitted changes:

+- Cache checking is **skipped** - builds always run with uncommitted changes
+- Cache **won't be saved** - no `.gro/build.json` is written after the build
+- You'll see: `Workspace has uncommitted changes - skipping build cache`

+This ensures builds always reflect your working directory changes during development.

 ### custom cache invalidation